Xenoblade Chronicles X: Reception

-Sales
+Sales and accolades

 The game was the third best-selling game during its release week in Japan, selling around 85,000 copies.
 During its second week and third week, it sold over 11,000 and 2,000 copies respectively.
-In addition to its physical copies, the game garnered nearly 23,000 digital copies during May 2015.
-It was the most downloaded title in Japan for the month of May, largely surpassing other titles such as Minecraft, Bravely Second: End Layer, and The Witcher 3: Wild Hunt.
-As of June 2015, 110,000 physical copies had been sold.
-By the end of the year, a total of 114,665 were sold in Japan.
+By the end of the year, the game had sold over 114,600 units in Japan.
 Upon its release in the United Kingdom, the game managed to secure 28th place in the charts.
 Despite its modest position, the game's launch sales was 73% higher than its predecessor had been in the same region.
-In France, the game sold over 40,000 physical copies after two weeks.
 In the United States, the game sold over 200,000 physical copies during the month of December, nearly doubling the game's then-lifetime sales in Japan.